xiduzo/microflow/apps/nextjs-app/app/docs/microflow-studio/page.md

 Oops, something might be going on with your microcontroller.

-When the You should see a `Upload failed for unknown reasons` status.
+You should see the `Upload failed for unknown reasons` status.

 In order to validate if the problem is with your microcontroller or with Microflow studio, you can try the following:

 #### 1. Check your microcontroller
+Validate if you can upload a sketch to your microcontroller using the Arduino IDE.

 1. Install [the latests Arduino IDE](https://www.arduino.cc/en/software)
 2. Open the Arduino IDE and connect your microcontroller